sudarsunkannan/lsm_nvm/README.md

-## NoveLSM instructions
+## NoveLSM
-Note, this is a beta version.
-More updates and testing to follow shortly.
+NoveLSM is a persistent-memory implementation of LevelDB.
+More details are in ATC '18 paper.
-Please add problems/questions to the issues tab.
+Note, this is a beta version, making more updates.
+Please feel add problems/questions to the issues tab.

 ### Compiling NoveLSM
 ```